Writing Content for Your Website

 - The order of steps through the form is clear.

-- Submit buttons are clearly labeled with descriptive text.
+- Submit buttons are clearly labelled with descriptive text.

 - Reset buttons are avoided.